Open today from 09:00 until 17:00

 1 - 7 of 7 products

-The Peace Lily (Spathiphyllum) is one of the most recognisable and rewarding indoor plants, loved for its lush green foliage, elegant white blooms and exceptional air-purifying qualities.
+The Peace Lily (Spathiphyllum) is one of the most recognisable and rewarding indoor plants, loved for its lush green foliage, lovely size, and gorgeous, elegant white blooms, as well as its exceptional air-purifying qualities.
 A favourite for homes and workplaces, it thrives in medium to low light and brings a calm, uplifting presence to any interior.
 At Boma Garden Centre in Kentish Town, our Peace Lily collection is selected for health, resilience and suitability for London living.
+We offer our Peace Lily plants at a competitive price, ensuring great value for money for our customers.
+Our knowledgeable staff and excellent service make your shopping experience smooth and enjoyable.

 Popular Peace Lily Varieties